Dispatch Modes Explained (Auto, BalanceLocations, BalanceTime, Optima)

 - MinimumVehicles: may leave stops unassigned if too few vehicles are possible under constraints

-If your result contains UnassignedStops, try: add vehicles, increase TimeOut, reduce service time, widen time windows, or switch to Optima.
+If your result contains UnassignedStops, try adding vehicles, increasing TimeOut, reducing service time, widening time windows, or switching to Optima.

 Swagger is the source of truth for full model fields.
 Knowledge Center pages focus on best practices and real-world use cases.